v3vapp/binance-custom-order-api/README.md

 3, Select your repository to deploy.

 That's... it...  way too easy.

 ## Environment variable
 Please check "env.todo" file in the root directory.

 ## Disclaimer
-The ordering logic is customized complicatedly.
+The order-creating logic inside this system is customized complicatedly depending on my trading ideas.
 Consider this app as a mock.
-I don't care whatever happens to you because of this system.
+Remember that it's always your responsibility whatever happens to you.